open-edge-platform/cluster-extensions/helm/sriov-network-operator/README.md

 # SR-IOV Network Operator Helm Chart

-SR-IOV Network Operator Helm Chart provides an easy way to install, configure and manage the lifecycle of SR-IOV network operator.
+SR-IOV Network Operator Helm Chart provides an easy way to install, configure, and manage the lifecycle of the SR-IOV network operator.

 ## SR-IOV Network Operator

-SR-IOV Network Operator leverages [Kubernetes CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and [Operator SDK](https://github.com/operator-framework/operator-sdk) to configure and manage SR-IOV networks in a Kubernetes cluster.
+The SR-IOV Network Operator leverages [Kubernetes CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and [Operator SDK](https://github.com/operator-framework/operator-sdk) to configure and manage SR-IOV networks in a Kubernetes cluster.

 SR-IOV Network Operator features:

 - Initialize the supported SR-IOV NIC types on selected nodes.
-- Provision/upgrade SR-IOV device plugin executable on selected node.
+- Provision/upgrade the SR-IOV device plugin executable on selected nodes.
-- Provision/upgrade SR-IOV CNI plugin executable on selected nodes.
+- Provision/upgrade the SR-IOV CNI plugin executable on selected nodes.
-- Manage configuration of SR-IOV device plugin on host.
+- Manage the configuration of the SR-IOV device plugin on the host.
-- Generate net-att-def CRs for SR-IOV CNI plugin
+- Generate net-att-def CRs for the SR-IOV CNI plugin.
-- Supports operation in a virtualized Kubernetes deployment
+- Supports operation in a virtualized Kubernetes deployment:
-  - Discovers VFs attached to the Virtual Machine (VM)
+  - Discovers VFs attached to the Virtual Machine (VM).
-  - Does not require attached of associated PFs
+  - Does not require attachment of associated PFs.
-  - VFs can be associated to SriovNetworks by selecting the appropriate PciAddress as the RootDevice in the SriovNetworkNodePolicy
+  - VFs can be associated with SriovNetworks by selecting the appropriate PciAddress as the RootDevice in the SriovNetworkNodePolicy.

 ## QuickStart